 If you have not selected a preferred payment method, or your preferred payment method is unavailable, we will show you available payment methods, including the payment method you use most often or most recently, at the time of transaction.
 You can also click on the “Manage” link to see all of your available payment methods, or add a new one, and select a payment method during the transaction.

 When you send money in the U.S. to Friends and Family using your PayPal Cash or PayPal Cash Plus account balance or your bank account, we waive all fees, so we always show you these payment options first, even if you have a set a preferred payment method for your online purchases.

 When you first set up an agreement, your preferred payment method (if you have one selected) will be shown first.
-We will also show you other payment methods you have available in your PayPal account.
-For example, you can instruct your monthly movie subscription service to always charge a specific credit card in your PayPal wallet each month.
+We will also show you other payment methods you have available in your account with PayPal.
+For example, you can instruct your monthly movie subscription service to always charge a specific credit card in your account with PayPal each month.
 The payment method you select will be used for every future transaction with that seller, unless you change it in your account settings or the payment method is unavailable.